What is a hysterectomy?

 Lifestyle changes

 Certain lifestyle changes can help you manage menopausal symptoms.
 These include regular exercise and a healthy diet.
-A varied diet and regular exercise can also help lower the risk of heart disease and osteoporosis, which increases when your hormone levels decrease.
+A varied diet and regular exercise can also help lower the risk of heart disease and osteoporosis.
+These risks increase when your hormone levels decrease.

 To help relieve some of the symptoms you can:

-• Avoid hot flash triggers.
+- Avoid hot flash triggers.
 Be mindful of when hot flashes happen and identify any possible triggers.
-Some common triggers are alcohol, caffeine, spicy foods, stress, cigarette smoking, and warm temperatures.
+Common triggers include alcohol, caffeine, spicy foods, stress, cigarette smoking, and warm temperatures.

-• Seek medical care, when needed.
-If you’re struggling with any of your symptoms or have questions about what’s going on, don’t hesitate to reach out to a doctor, counselor, or other healthcare provider
+- Seek medical care when needed.
+If you’re finding it hard to deal with your symptoms or have any questions about what’s happening, don’t wait.
+Talk to a doctor, therapist, or other healthcare provider.
+Consider setting up a virtual visit with a menopause-trained clinician through Versalie Care, powered by Wheel.

 Medication

-Menopausal hormone therapy (MHT) (also known as HRT (hormone replacement therapy)) is a common treatment for menopausal symptoms, including hot flashes and vaginal dryness and may help reduce the risk of osteoporosis.
+Menopausal hormone therapy (MHT) (also known as hormone replacement therapy (HRT)) is a common treatment for menopausal symptoms, like hot flashes and vaginal dryness.
+It can also help lower the risk of getting osteoporosis.
 MHT involves taking medication to replace the estrogen (and progesterone for people with a uterus) that the body is no longer producing.
 After a hysterectomy, you may be prescribed an estrogen-only MHT.
 It can typically be started immediately after surgery.

-MHT is not right for everyone, and some people may prefer not to take it.
+MHT isn't right for everyone, and some people may prefer not to take it.
 It’s important to discuss the risks and benefits of MHT with a healthcare provider before beginning treatment.
-If your hysterectomy was due to ovarian cancer, talk to your oncologist to find out if your specific type of cancer may prevent you from using MHT.
+If your hysterectomy was due to ovarian cancer, talk to your oncologist.
+Find out if your specific type of cancer may prevent you from using MHT.
 You should also discuss if there are any alternatives to MHT that may work for you.

 Emotional support

 A hysterectomy can also come with some emotional challenges.
 It’s normal to grieve the loss of your fertility, especially if the hysterectomy happened much earlier in your life than you would have planned.
-You may also feel isolated in your experience — not only have you just been through a major surgery, but you’re also trying to figure out how to manage symptoms of menopause.
+You may also feel alone in your experience.
+Not only have you recently had major surgery, but you’re also trying to figure out how to manage symptoms of menopause.
 But you’re definitely not alone.
-Thousands of hysterectomies are performed each year and there are many others going through the same thing you are right now.
+Thousands of hysterectomies are performed each year.